betcha-can-t-code-this/parody-php/docs/isa.md

   Multiply 8-bit immediate value with 8-bit destination register value and put its result to destination register.

+- mulb reg8, reg8
+  Multiply 8-bit source register value with 8-bit destination register value and put its result to destination register.

 - divb #<imm8>, reg8
   Divide 8-bit immediate value with 8-bit destination register value and put its result to destination register.